Give Yourself A Creativity Reset: 4 Ways Collage Is Great For Getting Unblocked

 When using your unconscious intuitive thinking, you’re actively doing something that keeps your attention in the present moment.
 You’re making space for insights to bubble up from your unconscious mind.

-It might look like creating your own collage fodder.
+This might look like creating your own collage fodder.
 The simple repetitive actions of making marks, scribbling, and doodling can even feel soothing like meditation.

 • Left-brain insight: Purposefulness and meaning